vtex/shoreline/styleguides/admin/primitives/README.md

 ### csx prop

-This prop is present in all components and is responsible to receive a style-object.
+This prop is present in all components and is responsible for receiving a style-object.
 More info [Styles](../styles/README.md)

 ```jsx
 <Primitive csx={{ bg: 'blue', color: 'light.primary' }}>Blue box</Primitive>s